codefresh-io/cap-docs.codefresh.io/_docs/pipelines/nested-workflows.md

                   value: 'echo'
 ```

 **Create a PR Workflow**

-The example references the `create-pr`template, `argo-hub.github.0.0.4` and above, in the Codefresh Hub for Argo.
+The example references the `create-pr`template, `argo-hub.github.0.0.4` and higher, in the Codefresh Hub for Argo.

 ```yaml
 apiVersion: argoproj.io/v1alpha1